 Amazon Prime Video: Price, features and content compared

-Online retail giant Amazon shifted into the video streaming market in 2011, and went global with the service in late 2016.
+Online retail giant Amazon shifted into the video streaming market in 2011 and went global with the service in late 2016.
 Here's what you need to know to watch in Australia.

-Long before Netflix launched in Australia and even before video streaming was even a thing, Australians looking for a bargain on the latest DVD movies would often head to Amazon to try and get a better price.
+Long before Netflix launched in Australia and before video streaming was even a thing, Australians looking for a bargain on the latest DVD movies would often head to Amazon to try to get a better price.
 And while that still happens, the rise of streaming platforms has changed the way Australians consume their entertainment.

 Amazon wasn't oblivious to the benefits of streaming.
 As far back as 2006, Amazon offered video rental and download services like iTunes, but in 2011 it launched Amazon Prime Instant Video in the US, a streaming platform offering a huge range of content to customers of its $99/year Amazon Prime service.
 But it wasn't until December 2016 that Amazon's streaming efforts really became relevant for Australians.

 Timed around the launch of the spiritual Top Gear successor The Grand Tour, Amazon took Prime Video global to 200 countries around the world, including Australia.
-While global licensing arrangements meant that the lineup of content at launch was not as extensive as Netflix or Stan, Amazon's publicly announced significant investment in original series and acquisition of other broadcasters' content has made Prime Video a big player in streaming.
+While global licensing arrangements meant the line-up of content at launch was not as extensive as Netflix or Stan, Amazon's publicly announced significant investment in original series and acquisition of other broadcasters' content has made Prime Video a big player in streaming.